sam-621/vendyx/README.md

 ## Why choose Vendyx?

-We know there are so many other options for e-commerce, so why choose us?
+We know there are so many other options for e-commerce platform, so why choose us?

 🎨 **Admin ui focused on simplicity:** Vendyx offers a unique and simple administration interface, inspired by the elegance and functionality of Shopify.